Child safety seat: Booster seats

 Booster seats are recommended for children until they are big enough to properly use a seat belt.
 Seat belts are engineered for adults, and are thus too big for small children.
 In the United States, for children under the age of 4 and/or under 40 lb, a seat with a 5-point harness is suggested instead of a booster seat.

 Booster seats lift the child and allow the seat belt to sit firmly across the collar bone and chest, with the lap portion fitted to the hips.
 If the seat belt is not across the collar bone and the hips, it will ride across the neck and the stomach and cause internal injuries in the event of a collision.

 There are two main types of boosters: high back (some of which have energy absorbing foam) and no back.
 A new generation of booster seats comes with rigid Isofix (Latch) connectors that secure to the vehicle's anchors, improving the seat's stability in the event of a collision.
 There are also 3-in-1 car seats that can first be used as a rear-facing baby car seat, then as a forward-facing seat, then finally as a booster seat when the child reaches the recommended height and weight.
 Unlike many booster seats, 3-1 car seats may use the LATCH system to be secured inside the car.

 Some consumer groups are calling on manufacturers and retailers to phase out backless boosters, as it says they do not provide enough protection in side-impact crashes and could put children at risk.
-So while backless booster cushions are better than using no child seat at all, they do not provide adequate protection in all circumstances.
+While backless booster cushions are better than using no child seat at all, they do not provide adequate protection in all circumstances.

 Front-facing restraints

 Used for Groups I, II and III.

 After reaching one year of age and 20 lb, children may travel in forward-facing seats.
 Most Scandinavian countries require children to sit rear-facing until at least the age of 4 years.
 This has contributed to Sweden having the lowest rate of children killed in traffic in international comparisons.

-According to Canadian law, and some US states, children must be restrained until they are 4-years old and 40 lb.
+According to Canadian law, and some US states, children must be restrained until they are 4 years old and 40 lb.
 After the requirement is met, they may use a booster seat instead.